 I don't know about you and your locale, but this spring has not felt spring-ish enough for me.
 Up until recently it has been way too cold to believe that spring has sprung.
 But it finally sprang friends.

 2.)
-It means summer is on it’s way which means so are backyard bbqs, glasses of rosé and sangria, and all things berry.
+It means summer is on its way which means so are backyard BBQs, glasses of rosé and sangria, and all things berry.
 Like warm blackberry apple crisp with a cinnamon vanilla hazelnut oat topping.
 It's SO dreamy.
 So tasty.

 Even though berries aren't quite yet in season, it doesn't matter because I live in Oregon where frozen berries abound.
 And it doesn't matter for you either, even if you don't live in Oregon, because our frozen berry abundance is most likely waiting for you in your local grocery store.